 Darrel Ramsey-Musolf joined the faculty of Landscape Architecture and Regional Planning as an Assistant Professor in Fall 2013.
 He holds a PhD from UW-Madison and Master's degrees from Cal Poly Pomona and Suffolk University.
 While at Madison, he received a HUD Doctoral Dissertation Research Grant that supported his mixed-method examination of California's Housing Element Law and a 2-year AOF research grant from the College of Letters and Science.
-In addition, he served on the Campus Planning Committee (2007-2010) and on the search and screening committee for Vice Chancellor of External Affairs.
-While at Cal Poly Pomona, he was co-chair of the Graduate Student Planning Association, received the California Planners' Roundtable and UCLA Hagman scholarships, and served on APA's Student Representatives Council representing Region VI.
+He has served on UW's the Campus Planning Committee (2007-2010) and on the search and screening committee for Vice Chancellor of External Affairs.
+While at Cal Poly Pomona, he co-chaired of the Graduate Student Planning Association, received the California Planners' Roundtable and UCLA Hagman scholarships, and served on APA's Student Representatives Council representing Region VI.

 In 2012-2013, he presented his doctoral research at the ACSP, AAG, and UAA national conferences.
 In April 2013, he proposed and moderated a session on affordable housing as part of APA's inaugural “Research Day” in Chicago.
 In 2004, he moderated the APA's Student Representatives Council “Careers” session.
 Professionally, he has worked as a municipal planner for the California cities of Glendora and Hawaiian Gardens, a planning intern for the City of Pomona, and a graduate management intern for the City of Pasadena.